nytimes/openapi2proto/README.md

 * Fields with that have more than 1 type and the second type is not "null" will be replaced with the `google.protobuf.Any` type.
 * Endpoints that respond with an array will be wrapped with a message type that has a single field, 'items', that contains the array.
 * Only "200" and "201" responses are inspected for determining the expected return value for RPC endpoints.
+* To prevent enum collisions and to match language conventions, enum values will be upper-cased and nested enum values and will have their parent types prepended.

 ## Example
 ```